 On the advocacy front, we will be participating in the 50th session of the UN Human Rights Council (HRC50), which is taking place from 13 June – 8 July.
 In particular, we will push for resolutions on Sudan and Eritrea , for more specific measurable yardsticks for monitoring progress on the human rights situation in both countries.
-We will also push for the renewal of the mandate of the UN Independent Expert on sexual orientation and gender identity (SOGI), as we seek to ensure the safety of HRDs working on SOGI issues within our focus countries.
+We will also push for the renewal of the mandate of the UN Independent Expert on minorities, as we seek to ensure the safety of HRDs working on minority issues within our focus countries.

 Thank you for staying interested in our work.
 I hope you find our ensuing updates informative and enriching.

 Human Rights Defender of the Month: Esther Tawiah

 In Ghana, Esther Tawiah is one of the loudest voices for women empowerment and gender.
 It is also why she is one of the most loathed.Born and raised in New-Tafo in the country’s eastern region, Esther grew up surrounded by a culture that frowned at the idea of women participating in public affairs, and witnessed firsthand, the backlash those who dared to challenge that cultural norm faced.